shivatinker/shivatinker.github.io/_posts/2025-08-06-emoji-picker.md

 This is an unsupported configuration, likely to break in the future and leave your machine in an unknown state.
 ```
-After checking it in VM, I decided to try it on my main machine to continue working on the Reminders reverse engineering.
+After checking it in the VM, I decided to try it on my main machine to continue working on the Reminders reverse engineering.
 And it worked!

 Remember, **ALWAYS** turn SIP on after experimenting.
 You never know when hackers will be able to abuse the debugger access to steal all your data!
 ### Getting in
-So, finally we have an access to the debugger.
-No we just need to launch our simulator, log into Apple Account, launch Reminders and attach to the process in Xcode:
+So, finally we have access to the debugger.
+Now we just need to launch our simulator, log into Apple Account, launch Reminders and attach to the process in Xcode:

 ![6.png](/assets/images/emoji-picker/6.png)